Milton Hershey School to Expand Campus with 32 New Student Homes

 The Legacy Campus will provide 300 new students a home at MHS

 Milton Hershey School will officially begin construction on 32 new students homes on Monday, Oct.
-24 The expansion is part of President Gurt’s 2020 Vision strategic goal to grow enrollment to 2,300 students in order to provide a life full of possibilities to more students.
+24 The campus expansion is part of President Gurt’s 2020 Vision strategic goal to grow enrollment to 2,300 students in order to provide a life full of possibilities to more students.

 “This historic growth is a milestone for the school as we grow to serve more children from lower income families,” said MHS President Pete Gurt ’85.
 “As a proud alumnus, I am grateful to lead the school and to continue to honor the mission that Milton and Catherine Hershey generously created to improve the lives of thousands of people.”